cynici/cynici.github.io/_posts/2020-07-12-shell-scripting-pitfalls.md

 recipes and how-tos on the Internet has lowered the barrier of entry even more.

-In spite of the standard, a number of obscure but crucial details have eluded many shell programmers - details which make it extremely difficult to write scripts that can securely handle potentially malicious input or behave correctly in an environment
+In spite of the standard, a number of subtle but crucial details have eluded many shell programmers - details which make it extremely difficult to write scripts that can securely handle potentially malicious input or behave correctly in an environment